nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 ```
 {{! /multiexcerpt}}

-#### searchLayout element
+#### searchLayout Element

 The `searchLayout` element defines what layouts needs to be used when rendering the search document model: it will be in charge of displaying the search form.
 This element accepts a `filterDisplayType` attribute: when set to value `quick`, it will display a form showing only the first row of the layout, visible directly above the content view results.
 The whole filter form is then displayed in a popup.
 Otherwise, the default rendering is used, and the filter form is visible in a foldable box.

 The `showFilterForm` element makes it possible to show this form above the content view results.

-#### waitForExecution element
+#### waitForExecution Element

 The `waitForExecution` element waits for a boolean value, and defaults to false.
 When set to true, the query will not be executed right away: this is useful when user has to submit filtering criteria first, when search criteria are presented on the side of the page, for instance.
-When submitting the filtering form, the content view will be marked as executed (it can also be explicitely marked as executed by using the content view API) and search results will be presented.
+When submitting the filtering form, the content view will be marked as executed (it can also be explicitly marked as executed by using the content view API) and search results will be presented.

 The `waitForExecutionSentence` element can also be used to customize the text presented to the user when the content view is not executed yet.
 Note that the sentence will be translated if the `translateEmptySentence` element is set to true.